syncfusion-content/javascript-docs/js/Chart/Exporting.md

 {% endhighlight %}

-Export multiple chart to excel at server side
+Export multiple chart to excel at server-side

 {% highlight csharp %}